ziyili5/ziyili5.github.io/_pages/about.md

 My research interests
 ======
-I am fousing on combining measurements data (field measurements and remote sensing data), and advanced bipgeochemical modeling tools to solve practical problems in agriculture field, including management practices like fertilizer application, crop rotations, and tile drainage.
-Basically, I want to integrate differents methods to help quantity the nitrogen cycling processes in the environment, like crop N uptake (crop productivity), Nitrous oxide emissions, and nutrients leaching.
+I am fousing on combining measurements data (field measurements and remote sensing data), and advanced mathematical models to solve practical problems in agriculture field, including management practices like fertilizer application, crop rotations, cover crop, tillage, and tile drainage.
+Basically, I want to integrate differents methods to help quantity the nutrient cycling processes in the environment, like crop uptake (crop productivity), Gasses emissions, and nutrients leaching.

 Process-based modeling
 ------